 This sexy postcard was an ad for a hair salon on West 16th St.

-In the late '90s the sports bar Champs opened a few blocks north of Splash but it couldn't compete and it closed after a few years.
+In the late '90s the sports bar Champs opened a few blocks north of Splash but it couldn't compete, and closed after a few years.
 This postcard was for one of its theme nights.
-10 years later a more successful sports bar, Gym Sports Bar, opened on 8th Ave near 19th Street.
+10 years later, a more successful sports bar, Gym Sports Bar, opened on 8th Ave near 19th Street.
 (Its website incorrectly touts itself as being NYC's Original Gay Sports Bar.)

 This postcard was for the first Tulips & Pansies AIDS benefit, held in 2001.
-It's like the Tournament of Roses Parade, but with the floral arrangements worn as headdresses.
+It was like the Tournament of Roses Parade, but with the floral arrangements worn as headdresses.

 This next postcard promoted a CD in which songs composed with men and women singing to the opposite sex were performed in same-sex fashion.
 There was a separate CD for men singing to men, and women singing to women (and another postcard in which two women are in the foreground).

 The "Trocs" are a troupe of accomplished male dancers dressed as ballerinas.
 Each dancer has a wonderfully daffy Russian name.
 I saw them perform a number of times at the Joyce Theater in Chelsea (two doors up from Gym Bar).

 Here's something for the ladies, a lesbian dance party.
 It was held at the club Industria on Washington St. in the West Village, and was a benefit for a show titled Vegas Girl.
 The party promoter also organized a regular women's event called Planetgirl.

 The Gay & Lesbian Community Center opened on West 13th St. in the mid-80s.
 The building, a former high school, was in disrepair, so in the late '90s a renovation began.
 During that time the Center temporarily relocated to the Meat Packing District (before it became a yuppie/Gen X magnet).
 This postcard announced the Center's re-opening in the spring of 2001.